library(tidyverse)

 # ℹ 23 more rows

-Finally we, save the data to a parquet file in our glms
+Finally, we save the data to a parquet file in our glms

 project directory and disconnect from the in-memory DuckDB database.